 The third project is focused on elucidating the mechanisms of persistent viremia in vivo.
 We are conducting clinical trials of targeted interventions to characterize HIV reservoirs in individuals suppressed on ART.
 We are determining the role of generalized immune activation and gut-associated lymphoid tissue (GALT) on persistence using nonabsorbable antibiotics to specifically reduce gut bacteria, and studying the effects of specific antigenic activation on HIV using immunization and sampling protocols.
 We are also investigating the role of target cell number on HIV reservoirs by studying the effects of cytotoxic chemotherapeutics on HIV viremia, and we are investigating the role of innate immunity in HIV persistence by studying the effects of the innate immune modulator interferon alpha 2b.

 Dr. Frank Maldarelli received his Ph.D. from the City University of New York and his M.D. from Mount Sinai School of Medicine.
 After completing his residency in internal medicine at The Columbia-Presbyterian Hospital, New York, he joined the Laboratory of Molecular Microbiology at the National Institute of Allergy and Infectious Diseases (NIAID) as a Medical Staff Fellow.
-In 1998, Dr. Maldarelli joined the HIV Drug Resistance Program (HIV DRP, renamed as the HIV Dynamics and Replication Program in 2015) in the National Cancer Institute (NCI) as Head of the In Vivo Biology Group, which was later renamed the Clinical Retrovirology Section.
-He was promoted to Tenure-Track Investigator, and he was promoted to a tenured Senior Investigator position in 2018.
-Representing the clinical research arm of the HIV DRP, he has established extensive collaborations between the HIV DRP in Frederick and both the NCI HIV and AIDS Malignancy Branch and the NIAID AIDS clinical research program in Bethesda.
-Dr. Maldarelli is an Attending Physician in the NIAID/CCMD HIV service, the NCI Liaison to the Leidos HIV Molecular Monitoring Core, and a Scientific Committee Member of the International Workshop on HIV Drug Resistance.
-He recently served on the NIAID Institutional Review Board (as Chair and Vice-Chair), NIH Infectious Disease Advisory Board, the Scientific Advisory Committee of the American Federation for AIDS Research, and the Review Panel for the Henry M. Jackson Foundation for the Advancement of Military Medicine.
-He has recently served as a faculty member of the International Society of Infectious Diseases HIV Training Program, NIH Infectious Disease Consult Service, and Center for Bio-Medical Communications Infectious Disease Board Review Course, and as a lecturer in the Washington D.C. community outreach PACT Program.
+In 1998, Dr. Maldarelli joined the HIV Drug Resistance Program (HIV DRP, renamed as the HIV Dynamics and Replication Program in 2015) in the National Cancer Institute (NCI) as a Staff Clinician and Head of the In Vivo Biology Group, which was later renamed the Clinical Retrovirology Section.
+In 2012 he was appointed as a Tenure-Track Investigator, and he was promoted to a tenured Senior Investigator position in 2018.
+Representing the clinical research arm of the HIV DRP, Dr. Maldarelli has established extensive collaborations between the HIV DRP in Frederick and both the NCI HIV and AIDS Malignancy Branch and the NIAID AIDS clinical research program in Bethesda.
+He is an Attending Physician in the NIAID/CCMD HIV service, the NCI Liaison to the Leidos HIV Molecular Monitoring Core, and a Scientific Committee Member of the International Workshop on HIV Drug Resistance.
+He recently served on the NIAID Institutional Review Board (as Chair and Vice-Chair), NIH Infectious Disease Advisory Board, Scientific Advisory Committee of the American Federation for AIDS Research, and Review Panel for the Henry M. Jackson Foundation for the Advancement of Military Medicine.
+He was a faculty member of the International Society of Infectious Diseases HIV Training Program, NIH Infectious Disease Consult Service, and Center for Bio-Medical Communications Infectious Disease Board Review Course and a lecturer in the Washington D.C. community outreach PACT Program.
 His awards include the NIH Director’s Group Award in 2015, Center for Cancer Research (CCR) Group Award in 2016, and multiple NIH Bench-to-Bedside and Intramural AIDS Targeted Antiviral Program (IATAP) awards.
 Dr. Maldarelli is the Chair of the Center for Cancer Research Non Human Primate Scientific Review Committee and currently serves on the Editorial Boards of Journal of Virology, AIDS Research and Therapy, and Frontiers in Microbiology.

 Kearney MF, Spindler J, Shao W, Yu S, Anderson EM, O'Shea A, Rehm C, Poethke C, Kovacs N, Mellors JW, Coffin JM, Maldarelli F. Lack of detectable HIV-1 molecular evolution during suppressive antiretroviral therapy.
 PLoS Pathog.
 2014;10(3):e1004010.